 What If the Victim Knew About the Hazard?

-Prior to 2013, West Virginia courts often barred recovery in slip-and-fall cases on the grounds that a hazard was “open and obvious.”
+Prior to 2013, West Virginia law often barred recovery in slip-and-fall cases on the grounds that a hazard was “open and obvious.”
 In 2013, the Supreme Court of Appeals abolished this rule.
 The case involved a man who fell down a set of wooden stairs at a shopping center.
 The stairs lacked handrails, in violation of local building codes.

 The store owner argued that under then-existing law, it was not liable for the man's injuries since the lack of handrails was “open and obvious” to him.
 The Supreme Court of Appeals determined this was no longer an appropriate legal standard.
 Instead, the Court said that “a jury may consider the obviousness of the hazard in determining the comparative negligence of the plaintiff.”
 So today, a West Virginia court will not automatically reject a slip-and-fall claim based on the nature of the hazard, but it will consider the plaintiff's relative knowledge in deciding how much to award in damages.

 Bucci estimates that half of slip-and-fall calls he receives lead to an interview, and approximately half of those lead to a case.
 If you think you've got a case, reach out to a reputable West Virginia personal injury attorney.